miurahr/omegat-markdown-plugin/README.md

 ## Known issues

-- It cannot treat table elements properly.
+- It cannot correctly treat fenced code as inline elements as list item.

 ## License